probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 ### Project Health

 This widget shows the latest state of a project for a specific version.
-For each version, it indicates how many tests there are in the project, and how many are passing, failing or inactive the last time they were run.
+For each version, it indicates how many tests there are in the project, and how many were passing, failing or inactive the last time they were run.
 This gives you a quick view on the overall health of a project.

 ![Project Health Widget]({{ page.media_folder }}/project-health.png)